Disclaimer: When I took the 1 800 Contacts Express Exam, it was offered for free. As of February 2023, the exam costs $20.

-If you wear contacts, you know how expensive and inconvenient that yearly eye exam can be.
-But what if you could take it at home for free?
+If you wear contact lenses, you know how expensive and inconvenient a yearly eye exam can be.
+But what if you could take it at home for only $20?

 I took an online eye exam at 1 800 Contacts as well as a comprehensive eye exam at an ophthalmologist’s office to see if I would get the same results.

-In this article, I’m going to walk you through the process of taking a free eye exam at 1 800 Contacts and tell you how it went.
+In this article, I’m going to walk you through the process of taking a cheap eye exam online at 1 800 Contacts and tell you how it went.

 What I Learned When I Took an Online Eye Exam

-When I took the 1 800 Contacts Express Exam, I ended up getting the same results as I did at the eye doctor’s office.
+When I took the 1 800 Contacts Express Exam, it was offered for free.
+Now, the price has gone up to $20.
+Of course, most prescription renewal exams for contacts cost over $100, so this is still a great way to save!
+Plus, I ended up getting the same results as I did at the eye doctor’s office.

-It only took about 15 minutes to complete the eye exam, there was no appointment necessary, and I got my results within two hours.
-The process was completely free and relatively straightforward.
+It took only about 15 minutes to complete the online eye exam, there was no appointment necessary, and I got my results within two hours.

 However, there were a few things I wish I had known before getting started, including how to check my eligibility and what I’d need for the exam.